socialstuff-org/socialstuff-org.github.io/usecases/user/view-profile-picture.md

             <strong>Description</strong>
         </td>
         <td>
-            The user can view his profile picture.
+            The user can view their profile picture.
         </td>
     </tr>
     <tr>